JamesIves/dc-metro-google-assistant-action/README.md

 ![Screenshot](assets/screenshot.jpg)

-The logo used on the Google Assistant interaction directory was created by [Paganini](https://twitter.com/PaganiniArt).
+The app icon used for the action was created by [Paganini](https://twitter.com/PaganiniArt).